 Attorney General James Releases Statement on Supreme Court SNAP Decision

-NEW YORK – New York Attorney General Letitia James today released the following statement after the U.S. Supreme Court granted the Trump administration’s request to temporarily stay a lower court order requiring the distribution of full Supplemental Nutrition Assistance Program (SNAP) benefits:
+NEW YORK – New York Attorney General Letitia James today released the following statement after the U.S. Supreme Court extended its administrative stay blocking a lower court order that required the distribution of full Supplemental Nutrition Assistance Program (SNAP) benefits:

-“This decision is a tragedy for the millions of Americans who rely on SNAP to feed their families.
-It is disgraceful that the Trump administration chose to fight this in court instead of fulfilling its responsibility to the American people.
+“This decision means millions of Americans will once again be left wondering how they will feed their families.

-“Every day the federal government delays is another day that children, seniors, and families face real pain and suffering.
-I will not stop fighting until every family has the resources they need to put food on the table.”
+"We hope to see an end to this suffering soon, as the government reopens and SNAP is once again fully funded.
+In the meantime, any New Yorkers who have received their November SNAP benefits should not be afraid to use them."

 Legal Disclaimer: